-The school has installed more than 100 new electronic air purifiers in classrooms, offices, and gathering spaces.
+Since 2020, the school has installed more than 100 new electronic air purifiers in classrooms, offices, and gathering spaces.
 The most powerful model—the type installed in all classrooms—claims to be “almost 100 per cent effective in the elimination of airborne and surface bacteria, viruses, mould, fungus, and volatile organic compounds.”

 The units claim to be capable of performing 4.2 air exchanges per hour in a 351-sq.-ft. room, or one exchange per hour in a 2000-sq.-ft. room.
 The average classroom at Selwyn House is less than 600 sq. ft.